anolte-DSC/Python_for_Earth_Sciences/Installation_Instructions.md

    ```
    conda env create -f C:/Users/Username/Documents/A_Quickstart_Python_Jupyter/environment.yml -n your_environment_name
    ```
-4. **Update the environment using the `environment.yml` file:**
+2.2 **Update:**
-   You can also update the packages in your existing environment using the `environment.yml` file from the respective course section.
-Note that your environment must be activated for this to work.
+   You can also update the packages in an existing environment using the `environment.yml` file from the respective course section.
+Make sure your target environment is activated for this to work.
    ```
    conda env update --file environment.yml
    ```
-5. **Activate the environment:**
+3. **Activate the environment:**
    ```
    conda activate your_environment_name
    ```